lelloc/doc-admin/content/processes-automation/dynamic-fields.rst

       You need to add the translations manually into the language translation files.

-When the dynamic field was saved, click on the name of the newly created field in the overview table.
-The *Edit Dynamic Field* will open.
+When the dynamic field was saved, click on the name of the newly created dynamic field in the overview table.
+The *Edit Dynamic Field* screen will open.
 There is a button *Add or edit contacts*, that points to *Tickets* → *Edit contacts with data* to add some data.

 .. figure:: images/dynamic-field-contact-with-data-management.png
    :alt: Contact With Data Management Screen